Node.js and Forever as a Service: Simple Upstart and Init Scripts for Ubuntu

 #

-# An example init script for running a Node.js process as a service
+# An init.d script for running a Node.js process as a service using Forever as

 #